 Massachusetts Drug and Alcohol Addiction Treatment

-Overall, there are about 45,000 people enrolled in various types of treatment programs in Massachusetts on a single day, which is an increase from a few years prior.
+Overall, there are about 45,000 people enrolled in various addiction treatment programs in Massachusetts on a single day, which is an increase from a few years prior.
 There were more than 105,000 admissions for the whole year.
 About 49% of the people in treatment on a given day were seeking help for a drug problem, 14% were for alcohol and the other 37% were for both alcohol and drug problems.

-At Addiction Treatment Services, we seek to help people from Massachusetts find the rehabilitation help they need.
+At Addiction Treatment Services, we to help people from Massachusetts find the rehabilitation help they need.
 We can help you verify your insurance benefits and locate a program that should work with your policy.
-We can also assist you in seeting up a drug or alcohol intervention if you are trying to get help for a loved one.
+We can also assist you in setting up a drug or alcohol intervention if you are trying to get help for a loved one.

 More Recovery Resources for the State of Massachusetts

 One Ashburton Place

 The Bureau of Substance Abuse Services (BSAS) oversees the substance abuse and gambling prevention and treatment services in the Commonwealth.
 Responsibilities include licensing programs and counselors; funding and monitoring prevention and treatment services; providing access to treatment for the indigent and uninsured; developing and implementing policies and programs; and tracking substance abuse trends in the state.